C++ Math atan

 Inverse of tangent is : 0.48214

-In this example, atan function calculates the inverse tangent of a number when the value of x is positive.
+In this instance, the atan function computes the arctangent of a number given that the value of x is positive.